 If you already have a psychiatrist in the community, but are interested in meeting with the psychiatrist at the Counseling Center, your therapist will review this request with the Counseling Center psychiatrist before scheduling an appointment.
 If it is appropriate for you to receive a psychiatric consultation, your therapist will obtain a written authorization from you prior to the psychiatry consultation appointment to allow for communication between your current psychiatrist and the Counseling Center psychiatrist.

 The initial appointment with the psychiatrist is scheduled for 1 hour.
-Prior to the psychiatry evaluation, you will receive a packet of consent forms from your therapist, including this Introduction to Psychiatric Services handout and an Authorization for release of information to the UIC Medical Center (for review of lab work, or referrals to Family Medicine, etc).
-These forms should be carefully reviewed, signed, and brought in to psychiatric consultation appointment.
+Prior to the psychiatry evaluation, you will receive a consent form from your therapist, the Introduction to Psychiatric Services handout.
+This form should be carefully reviewed, signed, and brought in to psychiatric consultation appointment.
 Please also bring all medications and contact information for your primary care physician, any past psychiatrists, therapists, and pharmacy.

 If you are interested in evaluation and treatment for ADHD, please be aware that a medical evaluation, labs, and possible psychological testing (if not completed within the last 5 years) need to be arranged prior to prescription of any medications.
 At the present time, psychological testing is not available at the Counseling Center, but your therapist may provide referrals to an outside qualified professional.
 Psychological testing would need to be obtained at the student's expense.